top of page

 3. enjoy your course!

-4. fly from Seymour airport (Galapagos) into Guayaquil or Quito.
+4. fly from Seymour airport (different airport in the Galapagos) into Guayaquil or Quito.

 Airlines flying from Europe include Avianca (stops in Bogota), KLM (from Amsterdam), Iberia (from Madrid), Air Europa (from Madrid) and British Airways (from Madrid).
 If you have difficulty finding flights, you can ask a travel agent to find them for you; we are experienced travellers and can help those who already bought a course ticket.